Difference Between Manslaughter and Homicide

 Involuntary manslaughter means the death is unintentional, and it is done as a result of one’s action.
 The penalties of this type can be up to 4 years of prison.

-Suppose a person can be charged for manslaughter when there will be a shortage of evidence.
+Suppose a person can be charged with manslaughter when there is a shortage of evidence.
 A murder can be turned into manslaughter to reduce the penalties.

 manslaughter